hackclub/hackclub/workshops/web_chat/README.md

 ![Dumbledore and Snape partying](https://cloud-pq5lbfiab.vercel.app/3dumbledoreparty.gif)

-## What next?
+## What's next?

 We've managed to build a basic web chat, now let's build upon it and MAKE IT EXTREMELY USEFUL!
 This is for you to hack on, but here's some inspiration:

-- [Web chat with server response automation](#) In this web chat, entering some messages will trigger responses from the server - Try "Hello", "Hi", "Bye", or "Creeper"
+- [Web chat with server response automation](https://repl.it/@KhushrajRathod/DenoWebsocketChat-AutomatedResponses) In this web chat, entering some messages will trigger responses from the server - Try "Hello", "Hi", "Bye", or "Creeper"

 - [Web chat but clients spam randomly](#) In this web chat...There's spam.
 Once you join, you automatically start spamming and have no control!